BarochiyaYash/Resumex/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome all contributions that will help improve the project.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Contact

+If you have any questions or need further assistance, please contact us at [your email address].